Article Table Of Contents

 Next, we averaged the rankings for each place to create a quality of life index.

-And finally, we crowned the city with the best quality of life index the “Best Suburb near Fremont.”
-We’re lookin’ at you, Los Altos.
+And finally, we crowned the city with the best quality of life index the "Best Suburb near Fremont."
+We're lookin' at you, Piedmont.
+You can download the data here.

 Read on below to learn more about what it's like to live in the best of the best.
 Or skip to the end to see the list of all the suburbs ranked from best to worst.